$382,164Average Value$213Average Price per Sq Ft27Homes For Sale

 Proximity to Philadelphia via State Route 55

 State Routes 55 and 47 and U.S. Route 322 are the main arteries through Glassboro, allowing for about a 25-mile commute to both Center City and the Philadelphia International Airport.
 The NJ Transit bus system services the downtown and Rowan University sections of Glassboro.
 While there is no passenger train service in or around the borough, there are options to help commuters get to New York City.
-“Some people drive to Hamilton Station on Interstate 295 and take the NJ Transit Express train to New York City,” says John Wuertz, a Broker Associate with Berkshire Hathway HomeStyles, referring to a train station about 50 miles north of Glassboro.
-“It’s pretty common to drive halfway, but it’s not a bad commute to the city.”
+Locals can drive to the Hamilton Station and take the NJ Transit Express train into the city.

 Residents can choose between two area hospitals.
 Jefferson Washington Township Hospital is just east of Glassboro, and Inspira Medical Center Mullica Hill is just west of the city.